software-students-spring2024/1-specification-exercise-aj-ai/README.md

 ## User Requirements
 - As a user, I want to have an account, so I can login from different phones and save tasks.
-- As a user, I want to be able to be able to restore my password, so I can restore it in case I forget it.
+- As a user, I want to be able to restore my password, so I can restore it in case I forget it.
+- As a user, I want to be able to change my email, so I can change it if I need to.
 - As a user, I want to add tasks, so I can keep track of what I need to do.
 - As a user, I want to be able to set deadlines to tasks, so I can manage my time and meet my obligations.
 - As a user, I want to set priorities to tasks, so I can handle tasks with higher priority first.